kaczmareka/recognizing_news/other_experiments/README.md

 # TUTAJ TO SIĘ UPDATE SPORY PRZYDA!!!
 i sprawdzenie czy w tym folderze wszystkie pliki są ok

+"For more detailed description regarding incidents, please refer to `other_experiments/README.md`."

 # Recognizing Selected Features in the News Text

 This repository includes materials created during work on the paper `Recognizing Selected Features in the News Text`.
 It includes demonstrating scenario of the created pipeline, prepared data and codes used to run all experiments related to the work.